Evolution of Neural Networks to Large Language Models

 Figure: Transformer Architecture

-They are trained on the entire dataset and then frozen before the LLM is trained.
-Tokenizers compress text to save compute, where common words or phrases are encoded into a single token.
+Tokenizers are trained on the entire dataset and are typically frozen before training the LLM.
+They serve to compress the input text, mapping common words or phrases to a single token.

-LLMs generally use tokenizers where one token maps to around four characters or 0.75 words in common English text.
+For example, one token might represent approximately four characters or 0.75 words in typical English text.

 Output

-A large language model (LLM) output is a probability distribution over its vocabulary, typically implemented through a softmax function.
+The output of an LLM is a probability distribution over its vocabulary, computed using a softmax function.

-1. GPT-4: GPT-4 is the fourth iteration of the Generative Pre-trained Transformer series and is known for its ability to generate human-like text, answer questions, create poetry, and write code.
+- GPT-4: The fourth iteration of the Generative Pre-trained Transformer (GPT) series, known for its ability to generate human-like text, answer questions, write poetry, and code.

-4. Megatron: Megatron, developed by NVIDIA, is an LLM designed to scale up model training while maintaining efficiency and allows researchers to train massive models with billions of parameters
+- Megatron: Developed by NVIDIA, Megatron is an LLM designed to scale efficiently, allowing researchers to train models with billions of parameters while maintaining performance.

 ChatGPT: LLM introduced by OpenAI